Build. Operate. Manage.

 How do we choose a site?

 Choosing a site is a crucial decision that will heavily impact the supply chain and trade of the commodity in question.
-As a rule of thumb, when deciding on the location of a new site, we take the following factors into consideration
+When deciding on the location of a new site, we take the following factors into consideration:

 Port Location